sbugert/react-native-admob/README.md

 Accepts a function.
 Called when a user click will open another app (such as the App Store), backgrounding the current app.

+##### `onSizeChange`

+Accepts a function.
+Called when the size of the banner changes.
+The function is called with an object containing the width and the height.

 *Above names correspond to the [Ad lifecycle event callbacks](https://developers.google.com/admob/ios/banner#implementing_banner_events)*